-The harassment counseling service for each department and the all-university counseling service are established within the Office of Audit and Integrity (please refer to Section 4.
+The harassment counseling service for each department and the all-university counseling service are established in each department and within the Compliance Department respectively (please refer to Section 4.
 Preventing and Responding to Harassment).
-The names and contact details of the counseling staff can be found on the Kyoto University website as well as in relevant leaflets etc.
+The names and contact details of the counseling staff can be found on the Kyoto University website, etc.

-In general, more than one counselor will deal with each case.
-The counseling staff will endeavor to comply with the wishes and requirements of those seeking assistance with regards to providing gender consultant who is appointed according
+- 1) In general, more than one counselor will deal with each case.
+The counseling staff will endeavor to comply with the wishes and requirements of those seeking assistance with regard to the gender of the consultant appointed, etc., as appropriate.

-- to the consulter's request etc. as appropriate.
 If a counselor is unable to meet a complainant's requirements, a different counselor may be assigned.
-The same counselor must not deal with parties from both sides in a single case. - 2) Counseling is generally done face-to-face; however, counseling by telephone, letters, or e-mail is also possible.
-In cases where it is difficult for the target of the harassment to receive counseling directly, the counseling may be sought anonymously or through a representative. - 3) Counseling is provided to victims of harassment, as well as to the following persons: - a) Students, faculty, and staff members who feel distressed due to witnessing an incident of harassment - b) Students, faculty, and staff members who have received an indication that they are perpetrating harassment. - c) Other persons troubled by harassment-related issues, such as supervisors who have been approached by subordinates wishing to discuss harassment issues.
-If a counselor in a department other than those of the parties involved provides a consultation, they shall explain the university system and processes for addressing the issues presented, and instruct the person to consult with their departmental counselling service or the university counselling service.
+The same counselor must not deal with parties from both sides in a single case. - 2) Counseling is generally done face-to-face; however, counseling by telephone, letters, or email is also possible.
+In cases where it is difficult for the target of the harassment to receive counseling directly, the counseling may be sought anonymously or through a representative. - 3) Counseling is provided to victims of harassment, as well as other persons who are troubled by harassment-related issues, such as the following: - a) Students, faculty, and staff members who feel distressed due to witnessing an incident of harassment. - b) Students, faculty, and staff members who have received an indication that they are perpetrating harassment. - c) Supervisors who have been approached by subordinates wishing to discuss harassment issues.

+If a counselor in a department other than those of the parties involved provides a consultation, they shall explain the university system and processes for addressing the issues presented, and instruct the person to consult with their departmental counseling service or the university counseling service.
 However, a counselor in a department other than those of the parties involved may be able to respond to a case that is difficult to be handled by either of the parties' departments, and should be handled by a different department.
-In this case, when reporting the matter to the departmental director of the person seeking assistance, the counselor shall cooperate with the relevant departments.
+In this case, when reporting the matter to the director of the department of the person seeking assistance, the counselor shall cooperate with the relevant departments.